 One of my favorite writers is a man named Erich Sauer, a German writer.
-If you ever find any of the little books by Erich Sauer, you want to grab on to them and read through them, they are powerful books.
-He has a way of condensing things in an outline form that is easy accessibly… easy accessible and very manageable and very powerful.
+If you ever find any of the little books by Erich Sauer, you want to grab onto them and read through them, they’re powerful books.
+He has a way of condensing things in an outline form that is easily accessible and very manageable and very powerful.
 There are many quotable quotes that have come from Erich Sauer - here’s one that I especially have appreciated.
 He said this: “The present age is Easter time.
 It begins with the resurrection of the Redeemer and ends with the resurrection of the redeemed.
 Between lies the spiritual resurrection of those called into life.

-They weren’t denying eternal life, they weren’t denying spiritual life in heaven forever.
-They were simply denying the resurrection of the body based upon what they had been taught by their philosophers.
-So Paul presents in this chapter, 1 Corinthians 15, a case, the great case, the unparallel case for bodily resurrection.
-It is the greatest document ever penned on that subject.
-And it is all based on the reality that Jesus Christ rose bodily from the grave.
+They weren’t denying eternal life, they weren’t denying spiritual life in heaven forever, they were simply denying the resurrection of the body based upon what they had been taught by their philosophers.
+So Paul presents in this chapter (1 Corinthians 15) a case, the great case, the unparalleled case for bodily resurrection.
+It is the greatest document ever penned on that subject, and it is all based on the reality that Jesus Christ rose bodily from the grave.

 One cannot be a believer without believing in the resurrection of Christ because Romans 10:9 and 10 says if you believe in your heart that God raised Him from the dead and confess Him as Lord, you’ll be saved.
 One cannot be saved unless there is an affirmation of the bodily resurrection of Jesus Christ.
 That’s part of the gospel.
-Now in the opening eleven verses of this chapter, he laid that out.
+Now, in the opening eleven verses of this chapter, he laid that out.
 The gospel, what is the gospel?
-Verse 3, “That Christ died for our sins according to the Scriptures, and that He was buried and that He was raised on the third day according to the scriptures.”
+Verse 3, “That Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures.”
 That’s the gospel to be believed for salvation.

-So the first eleven verses then are an affirmation of what the believers at Corinth have already believed, that is that Jesus rose bodily from the grave.
-If that happened, how then can they deny or question bodily resurrections?
+So the first eleven verses, then, are an affirmation of what the believers at Corinth have already believed; that is, that Jesus rose bodily from the grave.
+If that happened, how then can they deny or question bodily resurrection?
 Since you already believed in Christ’s bodily resurrection, why should your own bodily resurrection be such a problem as to bring you to want to deny that?
 Then, having laid out the reality of Christ’s resurrection in the opening eleven verses, starting in verse 12, in a masterful flow of logic, he shows the consequence of denying bodily resurrection.

 If dead men don’t rise, if (as verse 13 puts it) there is no resurrection of the dead, then what?
 Well, we remember His flow.
 Christ is not risen if dead men don’t rise.
 If Christ is not risen, all gospel preaching is useless.
 Your faith is empty.
-The Apostles are liars.
+The apostles are liars.
 We’re all yet in our sins.
-And dead Christians are damned because they’re in their sins and Christians are, of all the people in the world, most to be pitied if dead men don’t rise.
+And dead Christians are damned because they’re in their sins, and Christians are, of all the people in the world, most to be pitied if dead men don’t rise.

-So he starts out with a positive affirmation that there is a bodily resurrection because they already believe in that with regard to Christ.
-And then he goes to a negative point and shows the absolute disaster all of the Christian gospel and all of the divine plan of redemption crumbles if there is no bodily resurrection.
+So he starts out with a positive affirmation that there is a bodily resurrection because they already believe in that with regard to Christ, and then he goes to a negative point and shows the absolute disaster.
+All of the Christian gospel and all of the divine plan of redemption crumbles if there is no bodily resurrection.

 Now we come to verse 20 for tonight, and here is another transition.
 “But now Christ has been raised from the dead.”
 And here is the statement of affirmation that launches this section from verse 20 to 29.
 Let me read it to you further.
-“The firstfruits of those who are asleep for since by a man came death, by a man also came the resurrection of the dead.
-For as in Adam, all die, so also in Christ all will be made alive.
-But each in his own order, Christ the firstfruits, after that those who are Christ’s at His coming, then comes the end when He hands over the Kingdom to the God and Father, when He has abolished all rule and all authority and power, for He must reign until He has put all His enemies under His feet.
+“The firstfruits of those who are asleep, for since by a man came death, by a man also came the resurrection of the dead, for as in Adam, all die, so also in Christ all will be made alive.
+But each in his own order, Christ the firstfruits, after that those who are Christ’s at His coming, then comes the end when He hands over the kingdom to the God and Father, when He has abolished all rule and all authority and power, for He must reign until He has put all His enemies under His feet.

 What you have here is God’s redemptive plan taken to its consummation and how critical resurrection is to it.
 This is precisely a passage that describes what Erich Sauer says about the living of the church in the midst of a time of spiritual resurrection between the resurrection of Christ and the final resurrection of the redeemed.